 5. Finally, the stuff sharing is over with Sent status confirmation.
 You can find the shared content in Mac at Finder -> Downloads.

-Hope you find the AirDrop feature useful!
+Hope you find the AirDrop feature useful on your Apple device!